synaps-io/synaps-go/README.md

 # Individual

-The Individual Synaps Go SDK provides a convenient way to interact with the Synaps API for individual sessions.
+The Synaps Individual Go SDK provides a convenient way to interact with the Synaps API, specifically tailored for individual sessions.
 Individual sessions, represent a Know Your Customer (KYC) session for a given user.
-This SDK enables you to initiate sessions, retrieve session details, and obtain information about different steps within a session (Liveness, Identity, Proof of address, ...).
+This SDK enables you to initiate sessions, retrieve session details, and obtain information about different steps within a session (Liveness, Identity, Proof of address, etc.).

-> For more details the Synaps API documentation can be found at [https://docs.synaps.io](https://docs.synaps.io).
+> For more details, please refer to the Synaps API documentation at [https://docs.synaps.io](https://docs.synaps.io).

 ## Installation

-To use the Synaps Go SDK, you can add it as a dependency in your project using `go get`:
+To use the Synaps Individual Go SDK, you can add it as a dependency in your project using `go get`:

 ```bash
 go get github.com/synaps-hub/synaps-sdk-go/pkg/individual